The Japanese Spitz is sometimes referred to as a cloud dog.

 Japanese Spitz Common Health Issues

-The Japanese Spitz is a healthy dog breed with a very good lifespan of 12 to 14 years, but it does suffer from a few serious health conditions.
+The Japanese Spitz is overall a healthy breed, living a lengthy 12 to 14 years.
+However, this breed does suffer from a few serious health conditions.
 One of the most common problems to look out for is a developmental disorder called patellar luxation in which the kneecap becomes dislocated from its normal position.
 Over its lifetime, a dog with patellar luxation may suffer from lameness, stiffness, and even rupturing or tearing of the surrounding ligaments.
 Other common health problems include runny eyes, arthritis, and cancer.

-Good breeders will always give their puppies a thorough medical examination before selling them to customers.
-They should give you the results of this medical evaluation if you ask them.
+Good breeders always take their puppies to the veterinarian for a thorough medical examination before allowing them to go to their various homes.
+Make sure to get these medical records upon getting a puppy from a breeder.
 In summation, these are the most common health problems:

 Health and Entertainment for your Japanese Spitz